-In the civic, political, and personal aspects of her life, Elsie Hilliard Hillman exemplified Dwight D. Eisenhower’s motto, Suaviter in modo, fortiter in re (Gently in manner, strongly in deed).
+In the civic, political, and personal aspects of her life, Elsie Hilliard Hillman exemplified Dwight D. Eisenhower’s motto, Suaviter in modo, fortiter in re (Pleasantly in manner, powerfully in deed).
 Mrs. Hillman’s accomplishments, borne of a strength of mind and the courage to stand for what she believed in and paired with a generosity of heart, are rich in the lessons they can impart to students and policymakers alike, whether at the regional, state, or national levels.

 Elsie set a standard for service, encouraging a sustained commitment to leadership and civic participation, and inspiring a new generation of leaders to make service a central part of their lives.
 Illustrated throughout her life and work was Elsie’s belief that despite one’s political, social, or economic means, individuals of all stripes can be productive agents for positive change.